IPS-Eye-White

 The Bible...
 A History Book With A Difference

-Most other 'holy books', at least the ones I have encountered, are endless streams of often mind numbing philosophy, with little or no framework or context.
-In complete contrast, Christianity is based on something that was said or done, at a specific time and in a specific place.
-Which means it is historically provable or disprovable.
+Most other 'holy books' seem to be endless streams of mind numbing philosophy with little or no framework or context.
+In complete contrast, Christianity is based on something that was said or done at a specific time and in a specific place.
+This means it is historically provable or disprovable.

-When it comes to a book that repeatedly claims to be the "word of God", there are only three possible conclusions we can reach.
-Either the authors were deranged, deliberately trying to delude, or the book really was Divinely inspired.
+There are only three possibilities when it comes to a book that repeatedly claims to be the "word of God".
+Either the authors were deranged, themselves deluded, or the book was in fact Divinely inspired.
+So what (if anything) distinguishes the Bible from the many 'holy' books that exist today?

 Authorship

-The only possible reason for the absolute unity of the Bible is simply because there were not forty authors, only one.
+The only possible reason for the absolute unity of the Bible is simply because there was only one author - not forty.

-does not prove the Bible to be true, but it certainly reinforces the case that it is an honest book
+does not prove the Bible to be true, but reinforces the case that it is an honest book

 Fulfilled Prophecy

-Neither men nor false gods can make infallible and accurate prophecies about the future.
-Only a Supreme Being can consistently and precisely predict the future in detail.
+Infallible and accurate prophecies about the future is beyond the capability of both men and false gods.
+Only a Supreme Being can consistently and accurately predict the future in detail.

 The Bible's Scientific Accuracy